CarlesG/record_wav/README.md

 Could be possible to have problems when export some packages.
 Normally we can solve it with

-`python -m pip install sounddevice`
+`python3 -m pip install sounddevice`
-`python -m pip install soundfile`
+`python3 -m pip install soundfile`